circumspect/White-Rabbit/README.md

 translation in `french.json`.
 Note that changing the names of the channels will require making a new Discord template.

+You can also submit translations of the cards used in the game by copying the `templates` folder in `resources/images` and matching the new folder name to the key used for the language, then editing the `.kra` file and exporting the translated cards.
+The bot will default to the English versions of any cards it can't find.
+To edit the files, you will need [Krita](https://krita.org/en/), an open source tool for creating and modifying images.
+Not all of the cards currently have templates, so feel free to submit those as well!

 ## Contributors ✨

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors)